flickchicks/flick-backend/README.md

 ## Deployment

 We use Docker Hub to push images from our local computers and pull images on our remote servers.
 In the following commands, you can replace `alannazhou` with your own Docker Hub username.
-Make sure that `.env` has `DEBUG=False` before you build the Docker images.
+Make sure that `.envrc` has `DEBUG=False` before you build the Docker images.

 To build the Django app image and push it to Docker Hub, run this command in `flick-backend/src/flick` (by default the image is being built from `Dockerfile`):